frikky/mongodocker/README.md

 * A plain search site (GUI)

 # Todo?
+* Fix bottleneck for adding large amounts of data.
 * Add logging
 * Add extensions management and script management for parsing of external sources.
 Most likely their own config files.
 * Better iterator to see if items already exist.
 Loop before > while.
 Will need to remake some functions.
 Might not be necessary as mongodb already checks.
+Same as first part of todo.

 *** When above is done
 * Filter what data to return (json > bson).
 (No object IDs)
 * Start using API tokens both in the database and the flask server.
 Not a rush as it's ran locally per now.
-(Done a stupid attempt with flask that's insecure :))))
+(Done a stupid attempt with flask that doesn't work :)))))))
 * Try hosted solution - Proper config webserver and mongoDB setup required.
+See Security below.
 * More config-possibilites \o/ - More than the adding data chapter shows.
 * Finish up readme and stuff